 For the rest of this series of blog posts, we’ll think about 4 simple questions based on OCAP® principles that any sovereign entity regardless of its size should consider at all times:

 These questions can help guide thinking about data and are not exclusive to Indigenous issues.
 However, given the tragic histories and unbalanced power relationships between Indigenous Nations and settler states, we need to ask these questions when working with Indigenous data.

 This blog post speaks of (re)gaining data sovereignty to recognize that what we are attempting is both something old and something new.
 A return to the Old Ways isn’t feasible, but neither is accepting the current status quo.
-If Indigenous Peoples are to move forward with Indigenous resurgence, self-governance and Reconciliation they need to both gain new and innovative forms of data sovereignty while regaining the Old Ways.
+If Indigenous Peoples are to move forward with Indigenous resurgence, self-governance, and self-determination they need to both gain new and innovative forms of data sovereignty while retaining and regaining the Old Ways.
 Otherwise, we risk recreating colonialism with a different name.